 Some dogs don’t do too well with uncropped ears, especially working breeds.
 Here, we’ll be talking about Cane Corso’s ear cropping- why it should be done, and the related styles, costs, and type of care a dog will need after going through this procedure.

 Cane Corso’s ear cropping hasn’t always been something owners felt necessary.
-For a good long time, they had naturally upright ears, but eventually, through breeding with other breeds, they developed a floppier type of ear.
-The practice of ear cropping began somewhere in the late 1600s, but when it began with this Italian dog breed is unclear.
+They had naturally upright ears for a long time, but eventually, through breeding with other breeds, they developed a floppier type of ear.
+The practice of ear cropping began in the late 1600s, but it is unclear when it began with this Italian dog breed.

 TABLE OF CONTENTS